 Insurance.
-Contractor shall procure and maintain for the duration of the contract insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work hereunder by the Contractor, its agents, representatives, or employees.
+Contractor shall procure and maintain for the duration of the contract insurance against claims for injuries to persons or damages to property which may arise from or in connection with the performance of the work hereunder by Contractor, its agents, representatives, or employees.
 Coverage shall be at least as broad as:

-- (i) Commercial General Liability CGL): Insurance Services Office Form CG 00 01 covering CGL on an "occurrence" basis, including products and completed operations, property damage, bodily injury and personal & advertising injury with limits no less than \$2,000,000 per occurrence.
-If a general aggregate limit applies, either the general aggregate limit shall apply separately to this project/location (ISO CG 25 03 or 25 04) or the general aggregate limit shall be twice the required occurrence limit. - (ii) Sexual Abuse or Molestation (SAM) Liability: If the work will include contact with minors, elderly adults, or otherwise vulnerable clients and the CGL policy referenced above is not endorsed to include affirmative coverage for sexual abuse or molestation, Contractor shall obtain and maintain policy covering Sexual Abuse and Molestation with a limit no less than \$1,000,000 per occurrence or claim. - (iii) Automobile Liability Insurance Services Office Form Number CA 0001 covering, Code 1 (any auto), or if Contractor has no owned autos, Code 8 (hired) and 9 (non-owned), with limit no less than \$300,000 per accident for bodily injury and property damage. - (iv) Workers' Compensation Insurance: Contractor affirms under penalty of perjury they are independent and without employees.
-Contractor further agrees to waive all rights to Workers' Compensation benefits for any accident for bodily injury or disease.
-Contractor affirms they carry Health Insurance Policy, Healthcare Service Plan, or Disability Insurance covering Contractor for bodily injury or disease.
-Contractor hereby grants to County a waiver of any right to subrogation which any insurer of said Contractor may acquire against the County by virtue of the payment of any loss under such insurance. - (v) Professional Liability (Errors and Omissions) Insurance covering mental health services malpractice to include assessments, screenings, case management/brokerage, medication support, crisis intervention, therapeutic behavioral services (TBS), planning, and therapy, with limit no less than \$2,000,000 per occurrence or claim, \$2,000,000 aggregate.
+- 1. Commercial General Liability (CGL): Insurance Services Office Form CG 00 01 covering CGL on an "occurrence" basis, including products and completed operations, property damage, bodily injury and personal & advertising injury with limits no less than \$2,000,000 per occurrence.
+If a general aggregate limit applies, either the general aggregate limit shall apply separately to this project/location (ISO CG 25 03 or 25 04) or the general aggregate limit shall be twice the required occurrence limit. - 2.
+Sexual Abuse or Molestation (SAM) Liability: If the work will include contact with minors, elderly adults, or otherwise vulnerable clients and the CGL policy referenced above is not endorsed to include affirmative coverage for sexual abuse or molestation, Contractor shall obtain and maintain policy covering Sexual Abuse and Molestation with a limit no less than \$1,000,000 per occurrence or claim. - 3.
+Automobile Liability: Insurance Services Office Form Number CA 0001 covering, Code 1 (any auto), or if Contractor has no owned autos, Code 8 (hired) and 9 (non-owned), with limit no less than \$300,000 per accident for bodily injury and property damage. - 4.
+Workers' Compensation: CONTRACTOR AFFIRMS UNDER PENALTY OF PERJURY THEY ARE INDEPENDENT AND WITHOUT EMPLOYEES.
+CONTRACTOR AFFIRMS THEY CARRY HEALTH INSURANCE POLICY, HEALTHCARE SERVICE PLAN, OR DISABILITY INSURANCE COVERING CONTRACTOR FOR BODILY INJURY OR DISEASE.
+CONTRACTOR FURTHER AGREES TO WAIVE ALL RIGHTS TO WORKERS' COMPENSATION BENEFITS FOR ANY ACCIDENT FOR BODILY INJURY OR DISEASE.
+CONTRACTOR HEREBY GRANTS TO COUNTY A WAIVER OF ANY RIGHT TO SUBROGATION WHICH ANY INSURER OF SAID CONTRACTOR MAY ACQUIRE AGAINST THE COUNTY BY VIRTUE OF THE PAYMENT OF ANY LOSS UNDER SUCH INSURANCE. - 5.
+Professional Liability (Errors and Omissions) Insurance covering social worker case management malpractice, also sexual molestation/misconduct/abuse, and information privacy coverage with limit no less than \$2,000,000 per occurrence or claim, \$2,000,000 aggregate.